DavidBert/N7-techno-IA/docs/docker.md

 ```

 The image should take a few minutes to build.
-Once this is done, use the following command to list the available images on your GCloud instance:
+Once this is done, use the following command to list the available images on your device:
 ```console
 sudo docker image ls
 ```